subhamsarangi/notification_scheduler/README.md

 # NotiSch - the notification scheduler and management
-This project is a notification management system built using Flask and PostgreSQL.
+This project is a notification management system built using Flask.

 It allows users to manage various types of notifications, including email and web notifications, with customizable settings, templates, and mediums.

 ## Features